KabakiAntony/Bucketlist/README.md

         and that denies one the chance of seeing the errors that arise but the below settings will help override that.
    ```
-      use set on windows and export on linux/mac you  can set this manually or you can put them in a .env file while will
+      use set on windows and export on linux/mac you  can set this manually or you can put them in a
-      load automatically thanks to flask latest support.
+      .env file which will load automatically thanks to flask latest support.
       set FLASK_APP=wsgi.py
       set FLASK_DEBUG=1
       SET FLASK_ENV=development